Close Menu

 In accordance with Florida’s annulment law, there is no particular legal provision for the formal annulment of marriage under family law.

-Is an Annulment Lawyer the Same as a Divorce Lawyer?
+Is an Annulment Lawyer in Orlando the Same as a Divorce Lawyer?
+Understanding the Differences

-Imagine a nightmare in which you are married to the worst spouse you could ever imagine.
-Your spouse sabotages your finances, cheats on you, and says terrible things about you to your children.
-Now imagine finding out that you and your nightmare spouse were never really married in the first place.
+Imagine finding yourself trapped in a nightmare where you’re married to the worst spouse you could ever imagine.
+Your spouse sabotages your finances, engages in infidelity, and spreads hurtful lies about you to your children.
+Now, imagine discovering that you and your nightmare partner were never truly married in the first place.

-Therefore, you should still talk with an Orlando, FL annulment lawyer to help you legally annul your marriage, especially if you and your spouse have children and own property together.
+Therefore, you should still talk with an Orlando, FL annulment lawyer near you to help legally annul your marriage, especially if you and your spouse have children and own property together.

 Florida Annulment Requirements